lovehoperelief.com

 Each donation you make is not only a means to uplift a life—but a source of reward in this world and the next.

-The Rewards of Charity
+The Rewards of Sadaqah

 Allah promises immense rewards for those who give sincerely: